 - Langer Heinrich In an announcement dated July 19, 2022, Paladin Energy Ltd. ("Paladin") announced that its board of directors had made the decision to return the Langer Heinrich Mine to production, with first volumes targeted for the first quarter of calendar year 2024.
-Paladin further stated that total project capital expenditure had increased to US\$118 million on a 100% project basis, (previous guidance of US\$87 million), primarily driven by recent inflationary pressures across the project supply chain, brought forward power and water infrastructure works and increased owners team costs. - Lance On May 4, 2022, Peninsula Energy Ltd. ("Peninsula") announced that it had received approval for the license amendment application to the Wyoming Department of Environmental Quality to authorize use of several different oxides in conjunction with the low pH lixiviants used in the uranium extraction process.
+Paladin further stated that total project capital expenditure had increased to US\$118 million on a 100% project basis, (previous guidance of US\$87 million), primarily driven by recent inflationary pressures across the project supply chain, brought forward power and water infrastructure works and increased owners team costs.
+In Paladin's quarterly activities report for the period ended September 30, 2022, Paladin indicated that activity in the quarter included removal of redundant equipment in preparation for process upgrades and improved plant maintainability.
+Paladin further stated that water and power availability was confirmed with Namibian authorities for the initial supply and upgrade pathways required for the life of the mine.
+In addition, Paladin indicated they had secured four additional tender awards for the supply of uranium to industry-leading counterparties in the USA and Europe.
+The awards are subject to the execution of final contracts and approval by the Namibian Government. - Lance On May 4, 2022, Peninsula Energy Ltd. ("Peninsula") announced that it had received approval for the license amendment application to the Wyoming Department of Environmental Quality to authorize use of several different oxides in conjunction with the low pH lixiviants used in the uranium extraction process.

 On August 15, 2022, Peninsula announced the details of a definitive feasibility study ("DFS") for the Ross and Kendrick Projects at Lance.
-The DFS was prepared under applicable the Australian Code for Reporting Exploration Results, Mineral Resources and Ore Reserves, The JORC Code 2012 Edition ("JORC"), which differs from NI 43-101.
+The DFS was prepared under the applicable Australian Code for Reporting Exploration Results, Mineral Resources and Ore Reserves, The JORC Code 2012 Edition ("JORC"), which differs from NI 43-101.
 The DFS excluded the Barber Resource Area.
-The key results from the DFS included a life-of-mine ("LoM") production of 14.4 million pounds $U_3O_8$ over 14 years of mine life, steady state production of 2.0 million pounds $U_3O_8$ per year from year 4 of the study, and all-in sustaining costs of US\$39.08 per pound.
+The key results from the DFS included a life-of-mine ("LoM") production of 14.4 million pounds U_3O_8 over 14 years of mine life, steady state production of 2.0 million pounds U_3O_8 per year from year 4 of the study, and all-in sustaining costs of US\$39.08 per pound.
 The Ross and Kendrick Areas are estimated to generate net cash flow over the 14-year LoM, before income tax, of US\$238.8 million.
-The DFS outlines production in two stages, the first at Ross at a steady state production rate of 0.82 million pounds $U_3O_8$ per year.
-Existing permits and licenses and Kendrick resulting in an approximate production rate of 2.0 million pounds $U_3O_8$ per year.
-Existing permits and licenses allow for processing of up to 3.0 million pounds $U_3O_8$ per year.
+The DFS outlines production in two stages, the first at Ross at a steady state production rate of 0.82 million pounds U_3O_8 per year, with Phase 2 expansion production combining both Ross and Kendrick resulting in an approximate production rate of 2.0 million pounds U_3O_8 per year.
+Existing permits and licenses allow for processing of up to 3.0 million pounds U_3O_8 per year.
 The DFS estimates that 90% of resources placed under wellfield pattern will be recovered during low pH operations.
 In the DFS, Peninsula estimated that 89% of measured resources and 79% of indicated resources will be placed under wellfield patterns.
 Only 61% of inferred resources are estimated to be placed under pattern.
 Thus, the estimate of produced resources assumes a net mineral resource recovery factor of 69.8% for Ross and 64.3% for Kendrick, with an overall recovery factor of 65.8%.